 Approvals relating to the Conservation Act 1987

-The project requires an concession for within the Park Burn marginal strip.
-Firstly, the proposed bridge approach will require earthworks and filling the proposed bridge over the airspace of the Park Burn marginal strip.
+The project requires an easement concession for two activities within the Park Burn marginal strip.
+Firstly, the proposed bridge approach will require earthworks and filling within the marginal strip.
+Secondly, a stormwater pipe and associated corridor are proposed to traverse the marginal strip.
 Schedule 6 (Part 1) of the FTAA sets out the information requirements for the concession is outlined in Section 7.2.3.

 Approvals relating to the Wildlife Act 1953